ihreapotheken/IA-SDK-iOS/docs/IAOverTheCounter.md

 ## Interaction with other products

 **IAOverTheCounter** is used by:
+* **IAOrdering**:
-* **IAOrdering**: It shows recommended products on multiple screens.
-Users have the option to search products from the cart screen.
+  * Shows recommended products on cart and thank you screens.
+  * Users can start the search process from the cart screen.
+* **IAIntegrations**:
+  * Shows recommended products on the cart screen.
-* **IAIntegrations**: Users can start the search process from the start screen.
-The start screen also shows recommended products.
+  * Users can start the search process from the start screen.